elterminad0r/flippy_bot/README.md

 preference.
 I've also found that sometimes it starts spawning enemies at a ridiculous rate.
 I've yet to figure out why this is.
 I suspect it may be either due to flippy bit scaling enemy spawn rate with user input rate leading to a runaway exponential, or some anti-cheating mechanism.
+Another viable explanation is of course a gaping bug in my code.

 Apocalypse: